Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/README.md

-# Tutorial: Migrate SQL Server to Azure SQL Managed Instance using Log Replay Service (Preview)
+# Tutorial: Data virtualization with Azure SQL Managed Instance – preview (Under Construction)

-This template allows you to create a SQL Server instance on Virtual Machine which acts as a source for migration and a Azure SQL Managed instance inside a new virtual network.
-Storage account is already provisioned which is required to copy and transfer SQL Server backups between source and target.
+This template allows you to create a a Virtual Machine with SSMS installed which acts as a jump box for accessing Azure SQL Managed instance inside a new virtual network.
+Storage account is deployed which is required to store data sets in CSV, Parquet or Json format.

 # Solution overview and deployed resources.

 In this tutorial, you will deploy resources required for the lab.

 ## Target audience